HEy, I'm Leah.

 But I am a fan of running.

-Now, it's my goal to raise $30,000 by the time I'm 30 (I'm currently 26) for cancer related organizations both locally and nationally by running marathons.
-I've raised about $7K total over the last two years but I'm hoping that 2018 will be a big year for me.
+Now, it's my goal to raise $30,000 by the time I'm 30 (I'm currently 27) for different cancer related organizations both locally and nationally by running marathons.
+I've raised about $9K total over the last three years but I'm just getting started.

-My plan is to run both The Rite Aid Cleveland Marathon and the Chicago Marathon and raise money for Bright Pink, an organization that helps teach young women about breast and ovarian cancer prevention.
+My plan is to run The Rite Aid Cleveland Marathon and continue to fundraise for Bright Pink, an organization that is near and dear to my heart.

 It is my hope that one day, women across the country will have the preventative tools and will take every measure possible to help reduce their risk of this disease.